 The proposed bill aims to enhance crime reduction and prevention efforts in Arkansas by authorizing the Division of Arkansas State Police to collaborate with local sheriffs and the Division of Community Correction.
 It establishes a new section in the Arkansas Code, specifically 12-8-130, which mandates the transfer of $100 million from sales and use tax collections to fund crime reduction programs and support probation, parole, and post-release supervision services.
 Additionally, the bill allows the Director of the Division of Arkansas State Police to designate officers for these initiatives and enter agreements with county sheriffs to involve deputy sheriffs in crime prevention efforts.

-Furthermore, the bill amends existing laws to clarify the roles and responsibilities of the Division of Arkansas State Police and the Division of Community Correction in coordinating these services.
-It ensures that designated officers can participate in crime reduction programs and assist with probation and parole services.
-The amendments also emphasize the importance of cooperation between state police and local law enforcement in enforcing criminal laws, while providing a framework for sheriffs to engage in agreements that enhance community safety and support correctional services.
+Furthermore, the bill amends existing laws to clarify the roles and responsibilities of the Arkansas State Police and the Division of Community Correction in relation to crime prevention and supervision services.
+It ensures that designated officers can participate in crime reduction programs and assist in the provision of probation and parole services.
+The amendments also facilitate coordination between the two divisions to enhance the effectiveness of their collaborative efforts in managing crime and supporting community safety.

 Old version SB143 Original - 1-30-2025 08:27 AM: 12-8-104, 12-8-106(e), 12-27-126(d)